Mauldin Classic Herefords

 These seven blood lines were all checked by the American Hereford Association to ensure they are free of dwarfism.
 These animals represented the top winning blood lines in America at the time.
 All of these blood lines can be traced directly back to Anxiety 4th.
 The genetics of the current Miniature Herefords can be traced back to the top winning blood lines representing the Hereford breed before the trend to increase the size and change in style of Hereford cattle starting in the early 1970′s.

 Miniature Herefords are a smaller, more efficient version of today's full-sized Herefords.
-They are very similar to the Herefords of the 1960's, but some are a little smaller.
-The Miniature Hereford is smaller than the current Herefords, thick, deep bodied, short legged and muscular.
-They are early maturing, fertile, efficient feed converters, easy keepers and gentle in nature.
+The larger size Minis are very similar to the Herefords of the 1960's, but some are a little too small.

 Imported from England